Menu

 "The project manager owns the timeline"

-Strategy Executives → OGSM/OKR business objectives
+Direction Executives → OGSM/OKR program objectives Strategy App

 "Our project plan in MS Project doesn't match what's actually happening in Jira"